aatishb/p5-vue-starter/README.md

 ## Data Watching

-OK, so you've bound a p5 sketch to some data, using the method above.
-Say you want your sketch to run some code whenever the data changes.
-Normally, you would check for a change in the data on each frame of the draw() loop, by comparing the current data value to the previous data value.
-If you see a change, then you run your code.
+OK, so you've bound a p5 sketch to some data using the method above.
+Now, say you want your sketch to run some code whenever the data changes.
+Normally, you might do this by checking for a change in the data on each frame of the draw() loop.
+This approach can be computationally expensive, because it requires making a comparison for each frame of your draw loop (or about 60 comparisons a second).

-However, this approach can be computationally expensive, because it requires you to do a comparison for every frame of your draw loop (about 60 comparisons a second).
 Vue provides a more efficient solution.
 By using a [watcher](https://vuejs.org/v2/guide/computed.html#Watchers), we can execute code *only* when the data changes.
 Watchers are useful when you want to perform expensive computations in response to changing data.

 To do this, we've added a custom p5 function called `dataChanged()`.
-Any code that you run in this function will only be executed when the data changes.
+Any code placed in this function will only be executed when the data changes.

 ```
 p.dataChanged = function(val, oldVal) {